 The Japanese aesthetic of wabi-sabi and its principles acknowledge that objects and experiences are most beautiful when they evoke a feeling of spiritual longing.
 These paintings also strive to offer simultaneously, a place of visual shelter and excitement.

 As much as my paintings seek to embody colourfield foundations and to straddle the ineffable sensations of weightiness and weightlessness, they're also concerned with tactile materiality and surface illusions.
-The flatness of saturated void spaces and their edges are meticulously created freehand -- without digital or mechanical aids: no straight edge, projection, resist or tape are used.
+The flatness of saturated void spaces and their edges are meticulously created freehand -- without digital or mechanical aids: no projection, resist or tape are used.

 "Never let go of the fiery sadness called desire."
 (Matsuo Basho)